cisagov/Malcolm/README.md

 A few fields of particular mention that help limit returned results to those Zeek logs and Moloch session records generated from the same network connection are [Community ID](https://github.com/corelight/community-id-spec) (`communityId` and `zeek.community_id` in Moloch and Zeek, respectively) and Zeek's [connection UID](https://docs.zeek.org/en/stable/examples/logs/#using-uids) (`zeek.uid`), which Malcolm maps to Moloch's `rootId` field.

-Community ID is specification for standard flow hashing [published by Corelight](https://github.com/corelight/community-id-spec) with the intent of making it easier to pivot from one dataset (eg., Moloch sessions) to another (eg., Zeek `conn.log` entries).
+Community ID is specification for standard flow hashing [published by Corelight](https://github.com/corelight/community-id-spec) with the intent of making it easier to pivot from one dataset (e.g., Moloch sessions) to another (e.g., Zeek `conn.log` entries).
 In Malcolm both Moloch and [Zeek](https://github.com/corelight/bro-community-id) populate this value, which makes it possible to filter for a specific network connection and see both data sources' results for that connection.

 The `rootId` field is used by Moloch to link session records together when a particular session has too many packets to be represented by a single session.
 When normalizing Zeek logs to Moloch's schema, Malcolm piggybacks on `rootId` to store Zeek's [connection UID](https://docs.zeek.org/en/stable/examples/logs/#using-uids) to crossreference entries across Zeek log types.
 The connection UID is also stored in `zeek.uid`.

-Filtering on community ID OR'ed with zeek UID (eg., `communityId == "1:r7tGG//fXP1P0+BXH3zXETCtEFI=" || rootId == "CQcoro2z6adgtGlk42"`) is an effective way to see both the Moloch sessions and Zeek logs generated by a particular network connection.
+Filtering on community ID OR'ed with zeek UID (e.g., `communityId == "1:r7tGG//fXP1P0+BXH3zXETCtEFI=" || rootId == "CQcoro2z6adgtGlk42"`) is an effective way to see both the Moloch sessions and Zeek logs generated by a particular network connection.

 ![Correlating Moloch sessions and Zeek logs](./docs/images/screenshots/moloch_correlate_communityid_uid.png)